Strong uniqueness for SDEs in Hilbert spaces with nonregular drift: Existence

 hence

 so,

 Interchanging $x$ and $y$ in this argument, implies the assertion.

-(ii).
-This is an easy consequence of (i).
-Let $K_1$ be the closed convex hull of $K$.
+(ii) This is an easy consequence of (i).
+Let $K_1$ be the closed convex hull of~$K$.
 Then by Mazur's theorem $K_1$ is still compact and by convexity $V(K_1)$ is an upper bounded subset of $\mathbb R$.
-But $V(K_1)$ is also lower bounded, since $V$ is lower semi-continuous.
-Hence by (i) $V$ is Lipschitz on $K_1$, hence on $K$. \end{proof}
+But $V(K_1)$ is also lower bounded, since $V$ is lower semicontinuous.
+Hence, by (i) $V$ is Lipschitz on $K_1$, hence on $K$. \end{pf}